Back to sources -- the role of losses and coherence in super-resolution imaging revisited: Introduction

 \section{Introduction}

 The rapid development of super-resolution optical imaging prompted physicists to rethink the way in which the performance of different imaging methods is quantified.
 The most promising approach is based on (quantum) estimation theory \cite{bettens1999model,Ram2006rohtua,tsang,tsang2019resolving,lupo2016ultimate,nair2016far}, where the attainable estimation precision of object parameters is used to assess the quality of a given imaging scheme.
-In the simplest and most commonly examined scenario, imaging of two equally bright point sources is considered (see \cite{Zhou2019,Albarelli2020} for notable exceptions).
+In the simplest and most commonly examined scenario, imaging of two equally bright point sources is considered.
 For a given measurement, the variance of any locally unbiased estimator of the separation ($s$) between the sources is lower-bounded by the inverse of Fisher Information (FI).
-When $s$ is smaller than the width of the system Point Spread Function (PSF), it's hard to distinguish the images of two sources, which is reflected by the FI vanishing for $s \rightarrow 0$.
+When $s$ is smaller than the width of the system Point Spread Function (PSF), it is hard to distinguish the images of two sources, which is reflected by the FI vanishing for $s \rightarrow 0$.
 This fact, true for standard measurement of the light intensity in the image plane, is known as the \textit{Rayleigh curse}.
 Surprisingly, the Rayleigh curse can be omitted, if the measurement of light in the image plane can be freely chosen \cite{tsang}.
-Quantum Fisher Information (QFI) associated with the estimation of $s$, which is the classical FI maximized over all possible measurements, doesn't depend on $s$, and doesn't vanish for $s \rightarrow 0$.
-The above statement is valid for incoherent, Poissonian sources whose centroid position is known, when no external noise apart from shot noise is present.
-Breaking any of the above assumptions usually leads to the QFI which vanishes for $s \rightarrow 0$ \cite{tsang2019resolving,len2020resolution, oh2020quantum}.
+Quantum Fisher Information (QFI) associated with the estimation of $s$, which is the classical FI maximized over all possible measurements, does not depend on $s$, and does not vanish for $s \rightarrow 0$.
+The above statement is valid for an idealized case, in which no noise apart from shot noise is present, and $s$ is the only unknown parameter characterizing the object, which consists of exactly two sources whose centroid is known \textit{a priori} \cite{tsang}.
+More realistic and complex scenarios, involving different types of noise \cite{tsang2019resolving,len2020resolution, oh2020quantum}, more complicated objects \cite{Zhou2019,Albarelli2020, tsang2019semiparametric}, and different types of light sources \cite{lupo2016ultimate, nair2016far}, have also been examined.
+All these extensions are based on a formalism from the seminal work \cite{tsang}---it is, therefore, crucial to understand all the aspects of the simplified model presented there.